-Senior Year Opportunities
+Senior Year and Beyond

-Seniors should take full advantage of the internal funding opportunities such as the Schiff Fellowship and the Undergraduate Research Program (note that you may need to apply the spring before your senior year to qualify).
+Seniors should take full advantage of the internal funding opportunities such as the Schiff Fellowship and the Provost's Undergraduate Research Fund (note that you may need to apply the spring before your senior year to qualify).
 In some cases, internal research funding can be used towards the work of a senior thesis.

 - Churchill Scholarships

 - Critical Language Scholarship